Museum displays LEGO-version of Irish landmark made from almost 50,000 bricks

 Made out of 44,388 bricks, the model shows how the monastic site might have looked in medieval times.

-Displays will also feature the longest Lego wall ever made in Ireland - over 12 metres in length - which has bene made by the people of Co.
+Displays will also feature the longest Lego wall ever made in Ireland - over 12 metres in length - which has been made by the people of Co.
 Wicklow.

 Built by brick artist Jessica Farrell and inspired by archaeological discoveries about the valley, the Lego model includes displays of what daily life might have been like in the valley for monks and pilgrims, and references some of the objects on display at the museum’ s Glendalough exhibition.